The place where body of the gang rape victim in Hathras was cremated | Photo: AFP

 The charge sheet in the case was filed by the Central Bureau of Investigation in the SC/ST court here against all the four accused for murder and gang rape, and under sections of the SC/ST Act.

-Lawyer Seema Kushwaha, who is representing the Dalit woman's family, said on Thursday that they will challenge the verdict in the high court.
+Lawyer Seema Kushwaha, who is representing the Dalit woman's family, said they will challenge the verdict in the high court.

 The 19-year-old woman was allegedly gang-raped by four men from her village on September 14, 2020.
 A fortnight later, she died at a Delhi hospital.